The Incredible Story of Pixar: From Humble Beginnings to Box Office Domination

 - The Golden Age of Pixar

-- The Disney takeover
+- The acquisition by Disney

-- Pixar culture
+- The Pixar culture

 - The technological legacy